-The Internal Medicine Training (IMT) Stage 1 Max Healthcare Institute of Medical Sciences, Saket Programme is accredited to Level 3 by JRCPTB for three years, on behalf of the Federation of the Royal Colleges of Physicians (UK).
+The Internal Medicine Training (IMT) Stage 1 Dr Moopen's Medical College Programme is accredited to Level 3 by JRCPTB for three years, on behalf of the Federation of the Royal Colleges of Physicians (UK).
+However, an interim review will occur at the time of the ARCP in 2023 because of the replacement of the current highly experienced Training Programme Director.